An Evans function for the linearised 2D Euler equations using Hill's determinant: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank G.~Vasil for the very useful discussions which sparked this project.
+The authors would like to thank G.~Vasil for very useful discussions.
 RM would like to acknowledge the support of Australian Research Council under grant DP200102130.
+HRD and RM acknowledge support through the Australian Research Council grant DP210101102.